Package Leaflet: Information for the Patient

 ANSIUM Hard Capsules

-Read this prospect carefully before starting to take the medicine, as it contains important information for you
+Read the entire package leaflet carefully before starting to take the medication, as it contains important information for you

-Ansium contains two active substances, diazepam which belongs to a group of medicines called benzodiazepines and sulpiride which belongs to a group of medicines known as antipsychotics, also referred to as neuroleptics.
+Ansium contains two active substances, diazepam, which belongs to the group of medications called benzodiazepines, and sulpiride, which belongs to the group of antipsychotic medications, also known as neuroleptics.

-Doctors prescribe Ansium for sleep rhythm disorders and all forms of insomnia or anxiety, especially when there are difficulties in falling asleep, either initially or after a premature awakening.
+Doctors prescribe Ansium for sleep rhythm disorders and for all forms of insomnia or anxiety, especially when there are difficulties falling asleep, either initially or after a premature awakening.

-This medicine will only be used for the treatment of a severe disorder that limits activity or puts the patient in a situation of significant stress.
+This medication will only be used to treat a severe disorder that limits activity or puts the patient in a stressful situation.

 If you have any doubts, consult your doctor.